sumeetjain/javascript-starter/README.md

 > node main.js
 ```

-Your actual message will probably be a little bit different, but essentially this is the system telling you that it received your instructions to start the program and is running the **main.js** file.
+Your actual might be a little bit different, but essentially this is the system telling you that it received your instructions to start the program and is running the **main.js** file.

 ### 4. Have fun!

 Now you can begin coding a program!
-Add your code to **main.js** and, after saving the file, run `npm start` to see what your program does.
+Add your code to **main.js** and–after saving the file–run `npm start` to see what your program does.
 Repeat this process until you're satisfied or have a question to ask.